-AI vs RPA: RPA for predictable rules, AI for messy inputs – often the right answer is both
+AI vs RPA: RPA for predictable rules, AI for unstructured inputs – often the right answer is both

 AI vs RPA: Which Should You Use for Automation?